Help for Voters with Disabilities

 This allows these voters to have the same opportunity for access and participation as any other voter.
 Every Election Day precinct and one-stop early voting site must have at least one accessible voting machine available.

-Three types of accessible machines, which mark ballots for the voter, are used by North Carolina counties: the AutoMARK from Elections Systems & Software (ES&S), the ExpressVote from ES&S and the Verity Touch Writer from Hart InterCivic.
+Three types of accessible machines, which mark ballots for the voter, are used by North Carolina counties: the AutoMARK or the ExpressVote from Elections Systems & Software (ES&S), or the Verity Touch Writer from Hart InterCivic.
 For more information, see the Voting Equipment page.